Former Commander of U.S. and International Forces in Afghanistan

 Download Speech Topics: Gen. McChrystal's Topics

-CrossLead: Lessons on Leadership from a Warrior, Statesman, and Scholar.
+Lessons in Leadership: Adapting to a Dynamic World.
 In this dynamic presentation on leadership, General Stanley McChrystal, (USA, Ret.) shows how modern warfare, business, and politics demand no-nonsense leadership that is as good at implementing change as talking about it.
 He reveals the power of culture, communication, and relationships, sharing stories, experiences, and principals that make his points.
 McChrystal addresses such key leadership principles as transparency and inclusion, leveraging the power of teams through shared ownership, evolutionary change vs. revolutionary change, relentless mission focus, and sharing a clear vision with everyone who must execute against it.

-The State of International Affairs and the Security Challenges Facing America.
+Lessons from the Field: Navigating a Dynamic World.
 Few people have as much insight on the current state of military and global affairs as General McChrystal (USA, Ret.).
 In this insightful presentation, General McChrystal discusses the new challenges facing America in a globalized world, the proliferation of non-state actors, and the advance of information technology and instantaneous communication.
 He shares a thorough assessment of U.S. security and what the future will hold.

 Travels FromDistrict of Columbia